JakobBrownie/PythonCalculator/README.md

 # PythonCalculator
-This application is meant to be run from the command line by having the path defined to the correct directory or by starting in that directory.
+This application is meant to be run from powershell by starting in the directory that holds the file.

 example: cd C:\PythonCalculator\scripts